MelbourneHighSchoolRobotics/mindpile/README.md

 # Mindpile

-Mindpile is an attempt at creating a transpiler for EV3 mindstorms to EV3dev2 python
+A transpiler for EV3 mindstorms to ev3dev2 Python.

 Using mypy for types and black for code-auto-formatting